Director of the School of Music

 Full/Part Time: Full-Time

 The University of Puget Sound seeks a visionary and dynamic Director to lead the Puget Sound School of Music.
-A comprehensive program within a nationally recognized liberal arts college, the Puget Sound School of Music offers the Bachelor of Arts in Music, Bachelor of Music with Elective Studies in Business, Bachelor of Music in Music Education, Bachelor of Music in Performance, and Master of Arts in Teaching.
-The School hosts eight major ensembles plus chamber music groups in strings, woodwinds, brass, and percussion, all of whom contribute richly to more than 150 performances per year.
-It is a point of pride that nearly 20% of the student body from across all disciplines participates in music ensembles, performing collegially with over one hundred music majors and minors.
-The Director will lead a faculty of 11 tenure-line colleagues and a talented artist-in-residence who are poised for partnership in moving the School forward in educating musicians for the 21st century.
-They are joined by some 25 affiliate faculty and 7 professional staff, as well as a Community Music program.
+A comprehensive program within a nationally recognized liberal arts college, the Puget Sound School of Music offers the Bachelor of Music in Performance, Bachelor of Music in Music Education, Bachelor of Music in Composition, Bachelor of Music with Elective Studies in Business, Bachelor of Arts in Music, and Master of Arts in Teaching.
+The School hosts three choral ensembles, four instrumental ensembles (including a jazz orchestra), an opera theater, and chamber music groups in strings, woodwinds, brass, and percussion.
+It is a point of pride that nearly 20% of the student body participates in music ensembles, with students from across all disciplines performing alongside more than one hundred music majors and minors.
+These ensembles, along with recitals by students and faculty, contribute richly to more than 150 performances per year.
+The Director will lead a faculty of ten tenure-line colleagues and an artist-in-residence who are poised for partnership in moving the School forward in educating musicians for the 21st century.
+They are joined by some 25 affiliate faculty and seven professional staff, as well as a robust Community Music program.
 The Puget Sound School of Music is accredited by the National Association of Schools of Music.

 In partnership with the faculty, the duties of Director include: